 Lawn construction and maintenance

 Most gardeners regard a lawn as an important, if not essential, a feature of the garden.
 The lawn may, in fact, be the major feature, being a big expanse suitable for garden parties and surrounded by sufficient flower beds to set it off.
 Alternatively, the lawn may be a minor feature designed to set off flower beds.
 In either case, the requirement is usually a good lawn, ie one which has a uniform cover of good grass and which is free of weeds and blemishes caused by disease, earthworm casts and the like.
 A lawn which is mainly for children’s play or for use as a drying ground does not demand the same high standard as does the real ornamental lawn but should, at any rate, be capable of being regarded without horror!

-Layout The general shape and contours required should be decided at an early stage, always bearing in mind that about 16cm (6in) of top-soil should remain overall on completion with gradients designed to allow easy mowing in more than one direction and to allow surface water to escape, without collecting into hollows.
+The general shape and contours required should be decided at an early stage, always bearing in mind that about 16cm (6in) of top-soil should remain overall on completion with gradients designed to allow easy mowing in more than one direction and to allow surface water to escape, without collecting into hollows.
 The nature of the site—its contours, shape and features such as the levels of the paths, doors, existing trees or rock outcrops determines the form of the new lawn.
 Generally, simple contours and shapes with no awkward corners or mounds are most satisfactory and these can often be produced with little movement of the earth.
 More ambitious programs require stripping the topsoil before carrying out the necessary grading in the sub-soil.
 It is not necessary to think exclusively in terms of a square or oblong patch of lawn surrounded by borders.
-Some measure of landscaping should be introduced and an irregular shape can be planned with borders of varying width.
+Some measures of landscaping should be introduced and an irregular shape can be planned with borders of varying width.
 The site can also be broken up by minor undulations, by terracing, by a shrub break or it can be combined with a crazy path, a rock garden or other features.
 The effect should nevertheless be bold rather than petty and frivolous.